 To estimate the composition of ascensions, the total number of ascensions were then decomposed into escapement estimates for reporting groups of interest with 95% confidence intervals (CI) so the fallback-reascension rates (proportion of fish that fell back below the dam and later reascended) can be proportionally applied (Appendix B-1, Fallback Rates and Composition of Ascensions sections).
 The total number of ascensions initially includes repeat ascensions, so the fallback-reascension rates were applied to the total number of ascensions after decomposition, assuming every fish that fell back reascended.
-Fallback-reascension rate was calculated separately for upper stocks (originating upstream of LGR) and lower stocks (originating downstream of LGR) to account for differences in rates between the stocks.
+Fallback-reascension rate was calculated separately for upper stocks (originating upstream of LGR) and lower stocks (originating downstream of LGR) to account for differences in fallback-reascension rates between stocks.
 For steelhead, the LSNAKE stock was defined as "lower" and the other nine stocks were "upper".
 For Chinook Salmon, all stocks were defined as "upper".
 Fallback-reascension rates were also calculated using PIT tag detections from DART (excluding fish tagged as adults at LGR).
 The basic methods for estimating the composition of ascensions were developed by Delomas and Hess (2021) and implemented in the EASE R package (GitHub - delomast/escapeLGD: Escapement Estimation at Lower Granite Dam; R Development Core Team 2021).
 The EASE model combined the number of ascensions with the adult trap sample data on a temporally stratified basis to account for changes in the trapping rate and run characteristics through time.
-The spawn year for each species was divided into "statistical week" strata with each stratum defined as a week (starts on Monday and ends on Sunday) or a series of adjacent weeks with sufficient trap numbers ( $n \ge 100$ ) to adequately estimate all proportions.
+Some valid wild fish were removed from the trap sample due to analytical complications.
+Further, an error occurs in the EASE model when there is only one fish from a genetic stock within a stratum that also does not have an age estimate.
+These removed fish are still used to calculate the origin proportions in the trap sample, but they are excluded from the calculation of stock proportions in the trap sample (Appendix A-5, Appendix A-6).
+The spawn year for each species was divided into "statistical week" strata with each stratum defined as a week (starts on Monday and ends on Sunday) or a series of adjacent weeks with sufficient trap numbers (n ≥100 wild fish for each species) to adequately estimate all group proportions.
 In addition to the defined strata for composition estimates, two other sets of strata were defined for fallback-reascension and nighttime passage estimates through time.
 Criteria for these strata sets can be found in the Stratification section of Appendix B-1.
-Escapement by stratum was estimated by multiplying the strata-specific nighttime passage and fallback-reascension rates to the ascensions and then multiplying the ascensions by the trap proportions.
-The total adjusted escapement to LGR for the spawn year was the sum of escapement estimates from each stratum.
-In essence, the stratum proportions were weighted by stratum run size of all fish from each species.
-We assumed 1) the total number of ascensions represents true abundance; 2) fish pass LGR only by the ladder; 3) counts by species are accurate; 4) PIT-tagged fish represent the behavior of untagged fish in regard to fallback-reascension and nighttime passage; and 5) proportions are constant within each stratum.
+Escapement by stratum was estimated by 1) calculating the total number of ascensions (i.e., account for daytime sample rate and night passage rates) in each stratum, 2) multiplying the ascensions by the trap proportions to yield composition, and 3) applying stock-specific fallback-reascension rates to the composition point estimates.
+The total adjusted escapement of a species to LGR for the spawn year was the sum of escapement estimates across strata.
+In essence, the stratum-specific trap proportions for a reporting group were weighted by the species run size within each stratum.
+We assumed that 1) the total number of ascensions represents true abundance, 2) fish ascend LGR only by the ladder, 3) window counts by species are accurate, 4) PIT-tagged fish represent the behavior of untagged fish regarding fallback-reascension and nighttime passage, and 5) group-specific trap proportions are constant within each stratum.